anisyanka/mcp48x2/README.md

 You can use other init function from the header file if the default setup doesn't fit you.

 `dev` - describes one instance of your DACs on your board.
 The board can contain plenty of DACs.
-This param helps you to control each instance separetally.
+This param helps you to control each instance separately.

-`ll` - describes low level functions to allow the library to contorl hardware.
+`ll` - describes low level functions to allow the library to control hardware.
 In this case to control GPIOs and SPI.
 It looks like this:
 ```C
 typedef struct
 {